 Background traffic can be used to test the performance of applications when link bandwidth is consumed by other traffic.
 It can also be used to induce jitter for testing real-time applications.

-The Background traffic in NetSim can be modelled as a Poisson process in which bursts of data of a fixed sized are transmitted at an average rate such that the link will be occupied at the specified link utilization rate.
+The Background traffic in NetSim can be modeled as a Poisson process in which bursts of data of a fixed-sized are transmitted at an average rate such that the link will be occupied at the specified link utilization rate.
 Because it is a random process, over short periods the actual background traffic link utilization rate may vary from the configured value.
 The rate of arrival of background traffic frames affects the jitter.
-Larger number of background packets induce greater jitter in competing traffic.
+A larger number of background packets induce greater jitter in competing traffic.